saisai/golang-book/quickstart.rst

 Additional Exercises
 ~~~~~~~~~~~~~~~~~~~~

+Answers to these additional exercises are given in the :ref:`answers`
+chapter.

 **Problem 1:** Write a function to check whether the first letter in a
 given string is capital letters in English (A,B,C,D etc).